Fermi Gamma-ray Space Telescope: Solar array drive failure

 On 16 March 2018 one of Fermi's solar arrays quit rotating, prompting a transition to "safe hold" mode and instrument power off.
 This was the first mechanical failure in nearly 10 years.
 Fermi's solar arrays rotate to maximize the exposure of the arrays to the Sun.
 The motor that drives that rotation failed to move as instructed in one direction.
 On 27 March, the satellite was placed at a fixed angle relative to its orbit to maximize solar power.
 The next day the GBM instrument was turned back on.
 On 2 April, operators turned LAT on and it resumed operations on 8 April.
-Alternative observation strategies are being developed due to power and thermal requirements.
+Alternative observation strategies were developed to continue data collection in the face of changed power and thermal requirements.

-Further extension into 2022

-In 2019, a NASA Senior Review concluded that Fermi should continue to be operated into 2022, a decision that was subsequently approved by NASA.
-Further extensions remain possible.
+LAT outages

+Starting in 2018, LAT suffered occasional outages lasting between a few hours and several days.

+Requested Cancellation

+As part of the President's Fiscal Year 2026 Budget Request, President Trump requested the cancellation of the Fermi mission and zeroed out its budget starting in the 2026 year "given higher priorities within the agency".

 Discoveries

 Pulsar discovery

-The first major discovery came when the space telescope detected a pulsar in the CTA 1 supernova remnant that appeared to emit radiation in the gamma ray bands only, a first for its kind.
+The first major discovery came when the space telescope detected a pulsar in the CTA 1 supernova remnant that appeared to emit radiation in the gamma ray bands only, the first of its kind.
 This new pulsar sweeps the Earth every 316.86 milliseconds and is about 4,600 light-years away.